-How To Design An Appealing Restaurant Website To Enhance Online Ordering
+How To Create An Appealing Restaurant Website Design To Enhance Online Ordering

 Creating a vibrant environment and finger-licking dishes will only make your restaurant sprawling, but that is only half the battle in the culinary business.
 Remember to add all the vital content for restaurant website that your customers might want.
-Knowing that restaurant websites can be an extremely potential medium of harnessing the immense crowd that is available in the market you must keep in mind these 7 main points while designing your website that will help your restaurant business to grow.
+Knowing that restaurant websites can be an extremely potential medium for harnessing the immense crowd that is available in the market you must include these seven main points in your restaurant website design.

 1. Understanding Your Audience